c-layer/contracts/tutorials/12-AdvancedSale.md

 await sale.closeEarly()
 ```

-You can check that the sale was closed as follow.
+You can check that the sale was closed as follows:

 ```javascript
 await sale.isClosed()